SujalChoudhari/CodaWiki/06-Conditional-Statements.md

 - **Flexible Logic:** By combining conditions using logical operators such as `==` (equals), `!=` (not equals), `&&` (AND), and `||` (OR), we can craft sophisticated logic tailored to our requirements.
 - **Readable Syntax:** The use of `if`, `elif`, and `else` keywords in Coda ensures code remains comprehensible and maintainable.

-Coda's conditional statements equip developers like you with the tools to create dynamic applications that respond dynamically to diverse scenarios and user inputs.
+### Conclusion
+ Conditional statements in Coda, much like in other programming languages, are a powerful tool for enabling intelligent decision-making in our code.
+They allow us to create dynamic applications that respond to various scenarios and user inputs.
+By using keywords like ```if```, ```elif (else if)```, and ```else```, we can craft logic that enhances user experiences and program functionality.
+The ability to combine conditions using logical operators makes our code flexible, while maintaining readability and maintainability.
+Overall, conditional statements in Coda empower developers to create responsive and intelligent applications.